 Pinpointing where the white rabbit comes from is one with no clear answer.
 Exploring the origin would be a fruitless endeavor, as there are no concrete methods to uncover this.
 On the other hand, we can look into some fun facts regarding the character used to identify him, as well as the idea of him crossing the sea.

 For linguistic buffs, it’s interesting to know that the white rabbit was identified by a different Chinese character.
 Normally, “兎” is the character that represents rabbits, but in the Kojiki there is a unique variation for this word, which is “菟”.
 The difference between both characters is the top part of the character, which means “grass”.
-This is an old character not used in modern Japanese, but is though to be the original character used to identify rabbits.
+This is an old character not used in modern Japanese, but is thought to be the original character used to identify rabbits.
 One can say that the old character describes rabbits better, as they do live out in fields and eat vegetation to survive.

 The idea of a rabbit crossing the ocean on the backs of sharks is quite unique, but not necessarily the sole example of such story telling.
 There are other such tales in older Asian lore where animals, such as foxes and small deer, have to cross the sea using various modes of transportation.
 It’s possible that the author of Kojiki was inspired by other Asian lore from other countries, and incorporated this theme.
 But why?
 On another note, what does this tell us about the white rabbit?
 Was he native to Oki Island, or did he somehow get stranded over there?
 Does that mean that he’s originally from Inaba?
 Also, what was the reason to traveling to Oki Island?
 Could his travel have been a reflection of political conflict?
 Is the white rabbit a parallel of an important individual sent to Oki Island?
 Questions like these probably won’t be answered anytime soon.
 Interestingly, there was a work of literary art produced generations later that expands on the origins of the white rabbit with a unique spin, adding reasoning behind his journey.
 Since it is out of scope with this article, it won’t be discussed here, but I intend to go in depth about it in another article.